T0xen/Learning/README.md

 ## Iteration 2 (Planned)

-- Change from floats to decimals
+- Change from floats to doubles
 - More than 2 variables per operation
+- Code refactoring
 - Allow an entire operation to be written in one line and parsed

 ## Iteration 3 & Beyond (Planned)